Financial Advisor Course

 Many of the financial firms that recruit and hire our certificants will reimburse to you the cost of your tuition.
 Some employers reimburse you at the rate of $1,000 per month for 12 months, some reimburse at the rate of $3,000 every 3 months, and some reimburse the $12,000 to you as a signing bonus.
 While we don’t recommend that you base your employment decision solely on whether or not a prospective employer will reimburse your tuition, this is a major consideration.

-Our 14 or 28-week program will advance your career by two years.
+Our program will advance your career by two years.
 Certificants who complete our program start their career at the same place as those who became a Financial Advisor without the FATI program as much as two years prior.
 Even factoring in the cost of tuition, you will be more than $100,000 ahead of those who entered the business any other way than the Financial Advisor Training Institute.

 While we do not offer traditional financial aid for your financial advisor courses, we do offer many lending and payment options.
 Most importantly, we offer guaranteed career placement.
 Our enrollment coaches, Virgil Gribbin and Jill Moses, will walk you through the steps to becoming a financial advisor and help you through the various ways you can pay for your accelerated training.